Echo & the Bunnymen (album): Recording, production and music

-While making the album, the band recorded a version of the Doors' 1967 single "People Are Strange" for the soundtrack of the 1987 film The Lost Boys.
-Ray Manzarek, former keyboard player with the Doors, was brought in to provide keyboards on the song.
-While in the studio, he also contributed keyboards to a re-recording of "Bedbugs and Ballyhoo", which had previously been the B-side of the 12-inch version of "Bring on the Dancing Horses".
+While making the album, the band recorded a cover version of the Doors' 1967 single "People Are Strange" for the soundtrack of the 1987 film The Lost Boys.
+Ray Manzarek, former keyboardist with the Doors, was brought in to provide keyboards on the song.
+While in the studio, he also contributed keyboards to a re-recording of "Bedbugs and Ballyhoo", which had previously been the B-side of the 12" single version of "Bring On the Dancing Horses".
 Once Echo & the Bunnymen had been recorded the band's management company, Direct Management, decided to have it mixed by Bruce Lampcov in the United States.
 While the album was mixed, the band was on tour in Brazil and listened to the finished tracks over the phone.

 Latham moved the band away from the use of strings, which featured heavily on Ocean Rain and to a lesser extent on Porcupine (1983), and introduced keyboards to the melody of the tracks.
 De Freitas's drumming was contained and discreet and McCulloch's vocals were more restrained.
 Although the album contained hook-heavy tracks such as "Lips Like Sugar", the guitars on tracks such as "Lost and Found" are more representative of the album as a whole.

 The resulting album was disliked by the entire band.
-Describing in 1987 what he thought of as the over-production of the album, Sergeant described it as "an overcooked fish"; bass guitarist Les Pattinson said "I like the songs, just hated the mixes"; and in 1995, McCulloch said "It still sounds crap."
+Describing in 1987 what he thought of as the over-production of the album, Sergeant described it as "an overcooked fish"; bassist Les Pattinson said "I like the songs, just hated the mixes"; and in 1995, McCulloch said "It still sounds crap."